Rooftop solar: power your home with clean energy (courtesy Mass Clean Energy Center)

 Solar hot water.
 These systems generate domestic hot water for use in showers, sinks, washing machines, etc. They do not generate electricity, although it is often possible to locate both solar hot water and PV panels on the same roof.
 Solar hot water systems are highly efficient, and with a suitably-sized storage tank water heated on one day is plenty hot for morning showers the next day.
 These systems tend to be much more affordable to install than solar PV, and benefit from generous financial incentives (see below).
 The Mass Clean Energy Center hosts an excellent solar hot water website.

 Financial Incentives.
 Generous financial incentives exist for both solar PV and solar hot water systems.
-Purchase of either type of system is eligible for up to 26 percent (dropping to 22 percent on 1/1/2023) federal tax credit - click here for more details (this credit is currently scheduled to expire on 12/31/2023).
+Purchase of either type of system is eligible for up to 30 percent federal tax credit - click here for more details.
 There is also a $1,000 Mass. personal income tax credit.
 The Solar Massachusetts Renewable Target (SMART) program, which is run by the electric utilities, offers monthly incentive payments for solar production that last ten years.
 Finally, owners of solar PV systems can sell excess power generation to the utilities at a favorable rate thanks to the Massachusetts Net Metering program.
 Many solar installers are familiar with solar incentive programs and can help customers fill out the right paperwork.